ChiuYuan0214/trade-core/docs/features/java-market-data-demo.md

 - The Java service uses Java 21 virtual threads for public request and stream handling.
 - The service is ready to sit behind Redis pub/sub for public market-data fan-out.
 - The HTTP query, ingest, and Redis intake paths are covered by automated tests, so the service is more than a static scaffold.
+- The browser demo page makes the SSE fan-out story easy to show in a portfolio walkthrough.